Supply chain risk management’s impacts to shareholder value are substantial and enduring.

 From a strategic oversight perspective, boards need to know whether the organisation can get goods to market when disruptions strike.
 Addressing that risk raises other governance-related questions about the organisation’s fundamental approach to supply chain risk management:

 Given their accountability for shareholder value, boards also will want updates from their CEO, CFO and COO regarding how tradeoffs involving supply chain cost increases affect profitability.
 Are higher costs eaten from a margin standpoint, or are they passed on to customers?
 If the latter option is used, how is that projected to affect customer experience and profitability?

 Intelligent supply chain risk management

 Another question looms large for boards and executive management: What approaches and practices distinguish leading supply chain risk management capabilities from the rest of the herd?
-RAAD360 research on supply chain risk management exemplars and Protiviti’s experience working with boards and C-suites to help improve and optimize supply chains show that organizations with leading supply chain risk management capabilities typically do the following:
+RAAD360 research on supply chain risk management exemplars and Protiviti’s experience working with boards and C-suites to help improve and optimise supply chains show that organisations with leading supply chain risk management capabilities typically do the following:

 - Look beyond traditional cost evaluations: While cost is an important risk consideration, it should be evaluated and monitored in conjunction with supply chain reliability and responsiveness.
 Managing the supply chain based on revenue assurance requires a comprehensive understanding of the costs of disruptions as well as the investments needed to ensure access to supplies.